SpinningSamurai/stable-diffusion-webui-mps_venv/README.md

 Feel free to ask me when you have a issue or pull request. :9

 # Known issues
 * It may require to install "torchsde".
-Please manually add "torchsde" to the requirements.txt in created directly.
+Please manually add "torchsde" to the requirements.txt in created directly. then reinstall requirements and rerun WebUI

 # Author and Credits